awsdocs/amazon-redshift-management-guide/doc_source/odbc-driver-configure-linux-mac.md

 export ODBCSYSINI=/usr/local/odbc
 ```

- If you are on Mac OS X, your driver manager libraries are located in the /usr/local/lib directory, your odbc\.ini and amazon\.redshiftodbc\.ini files are located in the /etc directory, and your odbcinst\.ini file is located in the /usr/local/odbc directory, then set the environment variables as shown in the following example:
+On macOS X, you can set the environment variables as shown in the following example if these are true:
++ Your driver manager libraries are located in the /usr/local/lib directory\.
++ Your odbc\.ini and amazon\.redshiftodbc\.ini files are located in the /etc directory\.
++ Your odbcinst\.ini file is located in the /usr/local/odbc directory\.

 ```
 export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/usr/local/lib